Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

 Surely, by persisting everything all the time, Houyhnhnm computing systems were forced to deal with this hard issue all the time, which of necessity must have made all programming difficult and tedious.
-Yet Ngnghm claimed that he didn't know data upgrade to be particularly tedious on Houyhnhnm systems.
+Yet Ann claimed that she didn't know data upgrade to be particularly tedious on Houyhnhnm systems.

 ### Afterthought or Forethought

-First, he said, the case that is easy in Human computer systems, namely eschewing any upgrade and dropping the old data is just as easy in Houyhnhnm computing systems: just don't upgrade the data, and drop it, as you modify the code.
+First, she said, the case that is easy in Human computer systems, namely eschewing any upgrade and dropping the old data is just as easy in Houyhnhnm computing systems: just don't upgrade the data, and instead drop it, as you modify the code.
 If you don't care about data, then by definition you don't care whatever automation the system provides to upgrade it for you, and don't care to fix it;
-if you know that for sure in advance, you can even tell the system, so it won't bother saving the data, and you might get a nice speed up for it.
+if you know that for sure in advance, you can even tell the system, so it won't bother saving the data, and you might get a nice speed up for it, and a reduced monthly bill for your globally replicated persistent data.
 However, in the cases the data actually matters and you do care about it, that's when you'll miss system support for data persistence, and that's also when you'll miss system support for upgrading your data.